a-b/leda/doc/udp.md

 **threads**: number of connection threads. defaults to number of processors

-Methods:

-**data(callback)**: function provided in the `callback` is invoked whenever  server processes an incoming data on one of the connections.
+**data**: should be set to a function that is invoked whenever  server processes an incoming data on one of the connections.
 This function arguments are server object, a string with the address of sender and data received.

-**started(callback)**: function provided in the `callback` is invoked when server starts up.
+**started**: can be set to a function that is invoked when server starts up.
 The function argument is server object

-**thread(callback)**: function provided in the `callback` is invoked whenever new connection thread is started or stopped.
+**thread**: can be set to a function that is invoked whenever new connection thread is started or stopped.
 This function arguments are server object, thread object and a boolean flag whether thread was started or stopped

+Methods:

 **timer(timeout, callback)**: calls the timer to call the function provided in the  `callback` parameter every number of seconds specified by `timeout` value